Nisitay/pyp0f/docs/README.md

 </details>

 ## Real World Examples
-`pyp0f` can be used in real world scenarios, whether its to passivly fingerprint remote hosts, or to deceive remote `p0f`.
+`pyp0f` can be used in real world scenarios, whether its to passively fingerprint remote hosts, or to deceive remote `p0f`.

 ### Sniff connection attempts